mmore21/ai/README.md

 # Python Machine Learning Algorithms
 Popular machine learning algorithms implemented in Python.
 These implementations are based upon Andrew Ng's Coursera course on machine learning.
 The presented mathematical intuition and formulas along with the Octave exercises presented throughout the course were used as the fundamental guidelines to implementing these algorithms.
+Inspiration for some of the newer algorithms come from university courses at UCI.

 ### Algorithms
 The following algorithms are implemented: